 - Fedora 25 64-bit

-Where needed, alternative instructions are listed for Ubuntu and Fedora.
+Where needed, alternative instructions are listed for specific Linux distributions.

 Installing the Host’s Operating System¶